Hustling & M,O&F’s Patreon Page

 Yet I pushed forward, setting up a proper Patreon account with tiers and goals, all with the unforeseen possibility that I was creating an unmanageable grind with the prospect of failing to deliver.
 Nor was getting paid to write this blog necessarily a goal I had originally aimed for – as a friend of mine said the other day, “you set out to be an author” and so I should refocus on bringing those fantasy worlds to reality.

 But for those out there who want to support this blog, then I’d still like to offer you all the chance to contribute and get a little more engagement.
-To that end I’ve simplified Patreon’s scope, ditched the tiers and the goals and set a basic level of payment.
+To that end I’ve simplified Patreon’s scope, making the tiers simply about what you can afford.
 It’s my hope that I can simply earn enough for the blog to pay for its own maintenance.

 - Crow’s undying gratitude!
 Hey, what more could you ask for, right?